niplav/site/equally_many_heads_and_tails.md

 finish, so given six coin flips, the chance of finishing is `$\frac{4}{24}=0.1666666\dots$`.

-Now writing it down gets messy, but we have already observed enough iterations to find a pattern in the sequences.
+Writing down the next step gets messy, but we have already observed enough iterations to find a pattern in the sequences.

 ### Considerations on Coin Flips